 The reason the Lord doesn’t just take us home with Him the moment we believe the gospel is so we can share the good news with the lost world around us we are ambassadors for Christ.
 Again, there is no Biblical record of God commanding members of the body of Christ to fight civil authority or dictate policy.
 This belief is man’s idea and in total opposition to what the Lord has commanded.

 On the other hand, Romans 13 does NOT say that Christians can’t own guns, join the military or fight to defend their life or the lives of their loved ones.
 Nowhere does the Lord say because we are Christians we are to let people walk all over us without defending ourselves from physical harm.
+Remember Paul himself disobeyed the local magistrates when he refused to leave out a side door in secret (Acts 17:35-40).
 More about this in another post.

 Romans 13:1-5 and the Command to Obey Government

 Romans 13 admonishes believers to submit to government authority because ALL GOVERNMENT and Civil Authority are placed there by God himself whether they are believers or not.

 Let every soul be subject to the governing authorities.
 For there is no authority except from God, and the authorities that exist are appointed by God.

 That can’t be any more clearer, can it?
 The next verse is a warning and instructs believers to obey civil authority or they will face punishment, not from God but the government He placed in authority.

 Therefore whoever resists the authority resists the ordinance of God, and those who resist will bring judgment on themselves.